butterworthma/BearWave/README.md

 For issues or questions, refer to the documentation in the `docs/` directory.

 ## 📄 Citation
-**"Evaluating NVIS for Remote Wildlife Monitoring: A Field Trial in the Borneo Rainforest"**
-*PhD Research - Cardiff University*
+**"Enhancing Remote Conservation in Borneo: NVIS for Wildlife Monitoring and Protection using BearWave"** *PhD Research - Cardiff University*

 ## 🔗 Related Work